bayside-church/magnus-cli/README.md

 ## Prerequisites

-This tool uses the same connection endpoints as the VSCode Magnus plugin, so make its setup and working using [the Magnus instructions](https://marketplace.visualstudio.com/items?itemName=TriumphTech.magnus).
+This tool uses the same connection endpoints as the VSCode Magnus plugin, so make sure its setup and working using [the Magnus instructions](https://marketplace.visualstudio.com/items?itemName=TriumphTech.magnus).

 ## Usage